 7. Double check

-If you booked a flight months ago, be sure to keep checking to see if the airline has changed the departure time or route.
-There’s a very good chance they did and they might not have let you know.
+If you booked a flight months ago, be sure to keep checking to see if the airline has changed the departure time, route or type of aircraft.
+There’s a very good chance they did and you might have missed their email alerting you.
 Travel hack: There’s free services out there that will help you monitor it like TripIt.com.
 Just email your itinerary to plans@tripit.com.

 8. Ship your bags

 If you’re flying, chances are you’ll be checking bags.
 Most major carriers charge around $160 for two checked bags on a roundtrip ticket ($35 for the first checked bag and $45 for the second).
 Some low fare carriers, like Frontier and Spirit, can charge up to $99 just for a carry-on bag so do your research in advance.
-Here’s the best bag for flying the low fare carriers
+Here’s the best bag for flying the low fare carriers.
+No matter how you travel with your bags, always put an Apple AirTag in them so you can track them.

-Southwest Airlines gives customers two checked bags for free.
+Travel hack: Southwest Airlines is about to start charging for checked bags.
+Here’s how you can get them free for the rest of 2025.
 Or, if traveling domestically, ship your bags via Ground (do it at least five days in advance) so you don’t have to deal with checking bags, getting slapped with unexpected fees, arriving to the airport early, standing around for what seems like an eternity waiting for them to come out, risk getting stuff stolen or the bags lost.
 When I checked my bag with FedEx or UPS, I didn’t even need to find a box; they shipped it as is.
 Another advantage of not traveling with large bags is that you can take public transportation, which can save you time and money, especially in cities like New York and Chicago.
 Tip: If shipping to a hotel, be sure to call them in advance to find out if they charge a “receiving fee,” which might negate the savings.
-There are also services out there that will come to your door like LugLess.
+There are also services out there that will come to your door like Ship&Play.

 9. Don’t pay for a luggage cart

-Most U.S. airports charge around $8 for one-time use of a luggage cart.
+Most U.S. airports charge between $6 and $8 for one-time use of a luggage cart.
 Instead of getting ripped off, go outside to the arrivals curb or parking lot and look for ones that previous passengers have left behind.

 10. Bring a pen